-March 22, 2007 Last day to withdraw with permission from second block classes in Nursing.
-Withdrawal from a course after this date will result in a failing grade.
-April 6, 2007 Good Friday.
-April 13, 2007 Classes end and all course requirements are completed in Nursing.
+March 20, 2008 Last day to withdraw with permission from second block classes in Nursing.
+Withdrawal from the course after this date will result in a failing grade.
+March 21, 2008 GOOD FRIDAY - no classes April 11, 2008 Last day of winter semester classes in Nursing.
+Classes and all course requirements are completed in Nursing.